George Kittle Player Prop Bets for NFL Week 13 | San Francisco vs. Seattle 12/5/2021

 Matchup vs. Seattle

-- Against the Seahawks, Kittle has averaged 42.3 receiving yards per game in his nine career matchups, 11.2 fewer than his over/under for Sunday's game.
+- Kittle has averaged 42.3 receiving yards per game in his nine career matchups against the Seahawks, 11.2 fewer than his over/under for Sunday's game.

-- The Seahawks are allowing 285.5 passing yards per game this year, the NFL's 31st-ranked pass defense.
+- The 285.5 yards per game the Seahawks are conceding through the air makes them the NFL's 31st-ranked pass defense.

-- At 1.4 passing TDs allowed per game, the Seahawks defense is ranked seventh in the league.
+- The Seahawks' defense is seventh in the NFL, conceding 1.4 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Vikings, Kittle was targeted two times, totaling 13 yards on one reception.
+- In last week's game against the Vikings, Kittle was targeted two times and racked up one catch for 13 yards.

-- Kittle's 13 targets have led to 10 catches for 97 yards (32.3 per game) and two touchdowns during his last three games.
+- During his last three games, Kittle's 13 targets have resulted in 10 receptions for 97 yards (32.3 ypg) and two touchdowns.

 Kittle's San Francisco Teammates